Common Myths and Facts About Japanese Katanas

 Fact: The harder a Katana, the brittler it is; thus, the sword will break easily!

-The hardness of a katana is a trade-off between toughness and sharpness.
+The hardness of a katana is a balance between toughness and sharpness.
 A harder blade is more likely to hold a sharp edge.
-But it is also more brittle and prone to breaking or chipping under stress or impact.
+But it is also more brittle and likely to break or chip under stress or impact.

 Bohi is a Japanese term that refers to a groove or channel carved into a katana's blade.
 The purpose of the Bohi is to reduce the weight of the blade.
 Thus, it helps to make a Katana easier to handle and wield, balance the blade, and improve its overall performance.